Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 What is an 8 Ball of Cocaine

-When someone mentions getting “an 8 ball” they’re not talking about pool or magic tricks.
-They’re referring to an eighth of an ounce of cocaine—roughly 3.5 grams—a quantity that represents far more than just a drug purchase.
-It’s often a turning point where casual use crosses into something much more serious.
+When someone mentions getting “an 8 ball,” they’re not talking about pool or magic tricks.
+They’re referring to an eighth of an ounce of cocaine—roughly 3.5 grams—a quantity that often marks the point where casual use becomes something far more serious.

-If you’ve heard this term from someone you care about or you’re trying to understand your own relationship with substances you’re not alone in feeling confused or worried.
-The language around drugs can feel like a code designed to keep outsiders guessing while those caught up in it navigate an increasingly dangerous world.
+If you’ve heard this term from someone you care about or are trying to understand your own relationship with substances, you’re not alone in feeling confused or concerned.
+The language around drugs can feel like a secret code, keeping outsiders guessing while those involved navigate an increasingly dangerous world.

-Understanding what an 8 ball really means—its cost its risks and why this particular amount matters—can help you recognize when recreational use has shifted into territory that demands attention and care.
+Understanding what an 8 ball really means—its cost, risks, and why this particular amount matters—can help you recognize when recreational use has shifted into a level that requires professional support.
+Programs like IOP Indiana provide structured care, education, and therapy to intervene early and guide individuals toward safer, healthier choices.

 What is an 8 ball of cocaine?